Board of Managers

 Sean, his wife Jenee, and sons Sam and Joshua have lived in Franklin since 2016.
-The entire family is grateful for the programs at GiGi's Playhouse, where 12-year old Sam especially enjoys classes in music and cooking.
-Jenee has been active in GiGi's Gala Committee, and Sean previously served on the Board of Directions for the Down Syndrome Association of Hampton Roads.
+The entire family is grateful for the programs at GiGi's Playhouse, where 16-year old Sam especially enjoys CrossFit, Yoga and TeenTastic.
+Jenee co-chairs GiGi's Gala Committee, and Sean previously served on the Board of Directions for the Down Syndrome Association of Hampton Roads.

 Kevin Heath, Member

 Kevin Heath is a tax senior manager with Ernst & Young (“EY”) and has approximately 15 years of experience providing tax consulting, tax accounting, and tax compliance services to an array of clients in the healthcare, technology, and retail sectors.
 Kevin’s experience includes working extensively within ASC 740 including issues around the US Tax Cuts and Jobs Act, business combinations, uncertain tax positions, share-based compensation, valuation allowances, and intraperiod allocations.
 Kevin also manages the overall tax services delivery to his clients which also includes tax consulting services and tax compliance engagements.

 Kevin has his B.S. in Business Administration - Accounting from the University of Tennessee – Knoxville, is a certified public accountant in Tennessee and Georgia, and is a member of the AICPA and TSCPA.
 We were thrilled to have Kevin join our GiGi's Board of Managers in 2019.

 Gerd Peters, President